Verater/Transformative-Learning-DeepLearning-Examples/README.md

 # Transformative-Learning-DeepLearning-Examples
-In this repository, Verater demonstrat
+In this repository, Verater demonstrates